mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 While the image was building, I could see logs showing:

--dependencies being downloaded
+- dependencies being downloaded

--the Spring Boot project being compiled
+- the Spring Boot project being compiled

--files being copied into the container
+- files being copied into the container

--the final image being created
+- the final image being created

 The important part is that Podman produced the exact same final image that Docker would have produced but just with a different engine behind it and this allowed it to produce the container image